Sammieblz/MyWebsite/README.md

 # MyWebsite
-Static personal website Showcasing my prowess in HTML, CSS and JS including PHP and all others.
+Static personal website Showcasing my prowess in HTML, CSS and JS including form handling and all others.
 Includes my portfolio as well